Dragory/modmailbot-community-resources/GCP guide V1.md

 We need the node version manager and node.js for the bot and we need pm2 to keep it on all the time, so we’ll take the opportunity to get them now.
 1)	Navigate to https://github.com/nvm-sh/nvm#installing-and-updating

-2)	Copy the `curl -o-…` command (from the page).
+2)	Copy the first `curl -o-…` command (from the page).
 This will run the install script (doing all the dirty work for us) :P

 3)	Close and reopen your terminal (the window)